-In the stage of rendering the bill to pass in the Senate, in addition to launching a petition in We the People, sending letters to more than 600 members of both houses, and publishing full-page advertisements in four major newspapers, the World Dog Alliance hired three lobbying companies, Prime Policy, Missy Edwards Strategies and Wild Horse and eventually succeeded in adding the provisions of banning dog meat consumption to the Senate’s Farm Bill before deadline (28/6) to ensure that the provision was retained in the final Farm Bill.
+In the stage of rendering the bill to pass in the Senate, in addition to launching a petition in We the People, sending letters to more than 600 members of both houses, and publishing full-page advertisements in four major newspapers, the World Dog Alliance hired three lobbying companies, Wildhorse Consulting, Prime Policy and Missy Edwards Strategies and eventually succeeded in adding the provisions of banning dog meat consumption to the Senate’s Farm Bill before deadline (28/6) to ensure that the provision was retained in the final Farm Bill.

 After being reviewed by the House of Representatives and the Senate, the proposal for banning dog meat consumption that was repeatedly modified reached to the final stage of debate in the Senate and the House of Representatives.
 At this final moment, WDA dared not to loosen up and published in The Hill, the newspaper that has the highest reading rate in the House of Representatives, full-page advertisement to appeal for support on 15th November.